-Their script consists in two parts: one is the Generator, one the Discriminator.
-The system is fed with 15000 portraits painted between the 14th and 20th century.
+Their script consists of two parts: one is the Generator, and one is the Discriminator.
+The system is fed with 15000 portraits painted between the 14th and 20th centuries.
 The Generator makes this into a new image, and the Discriminator attempts to find the difference between a human-made image and one created by the Generator.
 The aim: trick the Discriminator into thinking that new images are real-life portraits.
 This produces the result.

 OBVIOUS is usually represented for sale by Digital Objects, a company with a mission as fresh as the existence of AI – that of offering the opportunity to invest in rare art, digitally, paying with $USD or, more intriguing, with cryptocurrency.
 Digital Objects allows you to acquire original artworks made by both emerging and established artists, “to hold forever or to resell”.
 Artworks you acquire are indelibly secured as immutable ERC-721 tokens on the Ethereum blockchain, proving your ownership.
 The art can be customised individually, offering inscriptions for only your eyes.
 And you can also share your art collection – through a link.

 AI is one of the most debated current topics.
-Is it evil, is it just a machine doing what it’s taught to do.
-Is it capable of uniqueness, is it comparable to the human mind?
-While both understandable and also difficult to answer, these question’s importance pales in comparison to an undeniable truth – AI is novelty.
+Is it evil, is it just a machine doing what it’s taught to do?
+Is it capable of uniqueness, and is it comparable to the human mind?
+While both understandable and also difficult to answer, these questions’ importance pales in comparison to an undeniable truth – AI is a novelty.
 And we, as humans, have always been curious to find new things.
 New things to do new things.
 New things to redo old things.
 New technology, new results, new types of workers, new types of artists.